Published: February 24, 2017

 However, even if an MVP turns out to be unsuccessful, a price of the mistake will be significantly reduced.
 Then you can use saved resources to try once more or choose another business idea.

-Building an app is not only about coding.
-Every app is a business project which should attract clients and bring some profit to its creators.
+Building a digital product is not only about coding.
+Every product is a business project which should attract clients and bring some profit to its creators.
 But has your idea a promising future?

 You can create a minimum viable product to get as an exact answer as possible.
 Even if your app had a catchy design and plenty of functions, users might be not very interested in it.
 Because there are other well-known apps in the same category or they just don’t need it, for example.